rieckpil/progmot/content/blog/one-year-course-release.md

 As some course participants asked for a `plain/text` version of the online course, to find recipes and techniques more easily, I'm currently in the process of creating an eBook from the online course.

 That's also a great way to attract a wider audience as not everybody enjoys learning from courses and rather prefers to read a book on the beach.

+The next online course is also waiting to be created.
+On top of the Stratospheric eBook (From Zero to Production with Spring Boot and AWS), which I've written together with Tom Hombergs and Björn Wilmsmann, we're creating a course.
+Equipped with my learnings from this course launch

 Now it's your turn - go for it (and let me know how it worked out)!